pipecraft2/user_guide/doc/_build/html/_sources/user_guide.rst.txt

 ----------------------------------------------------------------------------------

 .. note::
-  Current ASVs workflow works only with **PAIRED-END** reads!
+  Current ASVs workflow supports only **PAIRED-END** reads!

 |asv_main|

-This automated workflow is based on DADA2 tutorial: https://benjjneb.github.io/dada2/tutorial.html
+This automated workflow is based on DADA2 `tutorial <https://benjjneb.github.io/dada2/tutorial.html>`_
  | Note that ``demultiplexing``, ``reorient`` and ``remove primers`` steps are optional and do not represent parts from DADA2 tutorial.
 Nevertheless, it is advisable to :ref:`reorient <reorinet>` your reads (to 5'-3') and :ref:`remove primers <remove_primers>` before proceeding with ASV generation with DADA2.

 | `DADA2 manual is here <https://www.bioconductor.org/packages/devel/bioc/manuals/dada2/man/dada2.pdf>`_